 NEO Global Development Monthly Report – February, 2019

 February 2019 saw the entire NGD being busy and fulfilled.
 China’s Spring Festival also took place in February, but we kept focused on the preparations for NEO DevCon2019.
 After intensive and full preparations, we are pleased that NEO DevCon 2019 held in Seattle on February 16 and February 17 was a success in the end.

 The following is the NGD monthly report for February 2019:

-As the largest annual developer meet-up in the NEO ecosystem, NEO DevCon attracted nearly 400 attendees and hosted over 50 speakers, each of whom who gave high-quality and insightful presentations.
-In addition, NEO founders Da Hongfei and Erik Zhang shared their vision for realizing the future NEO Smart Economy.
+As the largest annual developer meet-up in NEO ecology, NEO DevCon attracted nearly 400 attendees and over 50 speakers to share high-quality.
+Da Hongfei and Erik Zhang, NEO’s two founders, respectively made plans and interpretations for the realization of NEO Smart Economy.

-Erik outlined the general design concepts of NEO 3.0 at NEO DevCon.
-The most important goal for NEO 3.0 is to enable the support of large-scale commercial applications.
-There are three main requirements for improving the platform, along with some improvements that are already complete.
+At the DEVCON held in the middle of this month, Erik proposed the general design idea of NEO3.0.
+The most important goal in developing NEO 3.0 is to enable NEO to support large-scale commercial applications.
+There are three basic requirements to improve, and some improvements have been implemented.

 Streamline the architecture and improve performance